Nashville Tree Care & Preservation

 Using today’s arborist techniques large trees and structures can both safely co-exist.
 The purpose of Tree Preservation is to help make your trees much more resistant to ice storms, heavy rains, and high winds.
 Beauty is a side effect of preservation.

-Tree Topping is a myth.
+Those who view tree topping as beneficial are simply incorrect.
+Topping as a benefit to your property is a myth.
 A topped tree grows survival shoots (bi-lateral limbs) that become as large as its non-topped counterparts.
 These survival shoots are weakly attached to the side of the topped limb making liability even more an issue than before.

 Topping trees ends up being a high maintenance decision that most often results in death, even though it may take a decade or more.
 Topped trees need regular re-topping or thinning to be safe.
 The disfigurement of a tree due to topping reduces property value and real estate curb appeal.
 Here is today’s solution.